 I was prompted to address this issue as I saw so many men missing a golden opportunity to set a positive first impression online.
 However – I also want to keep Real Men Real Style focused and feel this topic maybe better covered elsewhere

 Do you want to see me cover this and other similar topics with more detail?
-Let me know in the comments below!
+Let me know by Contacting Me!